How would you deal with a team that resist the Agile methodology?

 Once the team are having those conversations with the aim of continuous improvement, you find that resistance melts away.
 We’re exploring how things work, how we would like them to work, and what the benefits of solving these problems will be.

 I would offer insights from my experiences with other teams, and I would invite each member of the team to add their own insights, ideas, and experiences into the mix.

 We want everyone on the team to be committed to co-creating new processes, systems, events, and ideas that will help the team achieve their goals.
 We want a solid contribution from everyone on the team to ensure that we have buy-in and agreement on the way forward.

 A way forward that works for the team solves the problems that exist and helps the team create products and features that truly delight customers.

 Effectively, consistently, and continuously.

-If the team choose certain elements of scrum or Kanban or whatever framework they want to go with, that’s great.
+If the team choose some aspects of scrum or Kanban or whatever framework they want to go with, that’s great.
 If they choose to remove certain elements, that’s great too.

 The only requirement you have of the team is that transparency, inspection, and adaptation are baked into the style of working as a rock-solid foundation for product development.

 It doesn’t matter where we start, it simply matters that we do start and build on the idea of continuous improvement.